Rich Text Format: Character encoding

 For a Unicode escape, the control word \u is used, followed by a 16-bit signed integer which corresponds to the Unicode UTF-16 code unit number.
 For the benefit of programs without Unicode support, this must be followed by the nearest representation of this character in the specified code page.
 For example, \u1576? would give the Arabic letter bāʼ ب, but indicates that older programs which do not support Unicode should render it as a question mark instead.

 The control word \uc0 can be used to indicate that subsequent Unicode escape sequences within the current group do not specify the substitution character.

 Until RTF specification version 1.5 release in 1997, RTF only handled 7-bit characters directly and 8-bit characters encoded as hexadecimal (using \'xx).
 Since RTF 1.5, however, RTF control words generally accept signed 16-bit numbers as arguments.
 Unicode values greater than 32767 must be expressed as negative numbers.
 If a Unicode character is outside BMP, it is encoded with a surrogate pair.
 Support for Unicode was made due to text handling changes in Microsoft Word – Microsoft Word 97 is a partially Unicode-enabled application and it handles text using the 16-bit Unicode character encoding scheme.
 Microsoft Word 2000 and later versions are Unicode-enabled applications that handle text using the 16-bit Unicode character encoding scheme.

-Because RTF files are usually 7-bit ASCII plain text, they can be easily transmitted between PC-based operating systems.
-Converters that communicate with Microsoft Word for MS Windows or Macintosh generally expect data transfer as 8-bit characters and binary data which can contain any 8-bit values.
+Text written using only ASCII characters (especially English) can be deciphered in a plain text editor.